theja/redline_map/README.md

 # Redline Map Generator

 Generates a map in a html file for all the trails in the White Mountain Guide 30th edition.
 The trails are colored based on the hiked status taken from spreadsheet used to monitor red-lining progress.
-Read more about <a href="http://www.48x12.com/white-mountains-red-lining-objective.shtml" target="_blank">red-lining here</a>
+Read more about <html><a href="http://www.48x12.com/white-mountains-red-lining-objective.shtml" target="_blank">red-lining here</a></html>

 ## Notes